cvlian/SecurityOnion-To-Nas/README.md

 ## How to run?

-To install the prerequisite, simply type in the shell prompt the following:
+To activate the packet collecting process, simply type in the shell prompt the following:

 ```
 $ git clone https://github.com/cvlian/SecurityOnion-To-Nas/